( HINT: Click-and-drag left-to-right on a chart to zoom in to a specific date range. Double-click on a chart to zoom back out. )

 HOW TO USE: The yellow line in the center chart represents the CrystalBull Matador™.
 It is displayed in a standard technical analysis format, where a reading above +50 (red line) represents a possible negative trend reversal (market appears overbought, and may trend downward going forward), and a reading below -50 (green line) represents a possible favorable trend reversal (market appears oversold, and may trend higher going forward).
 The Indicator chart draws a line from data point to data point, from one day's close to the next.
 Where that line crosses the green or red line is not relevant; Monitor only the data points along the line.

 From Dec.
-31, 1996 through Mar.
-25, 2020, following the CrystalBull Matador™ would have, hypothetically, produced a Total Return 446 times that of a Buy-and-Hold strategy (181551% vs. 407%), with an average compound annual total return of 38% APR (The compound annual growth rate of the S&P 500 during this period was just 7.23% APR).
-The Matador™ had 304 round turn trades (averaging a little more than one per month), and was in the market (exposed to market risk) a bit more than half the time (58.5%).
-Click here to see the current readings of the CrystalBull Matador™
+31, 1999 through Sep.
+29, 2023, following the CrystalBull Matador™ would have, hypothetically, produced a Total Return 926 times that of a QQQ Buy-and-Hold strategy (331121.98% vs. 357.43%), with an average compound annual total return of 40.69% APR (The compound annual growth rate of the QQQs during this period was just 6.61% APR).
+The Matador™ had 312 round turn trades (averaging a little more than one per month), and was in the market (exposed to market risk) 61% of the time.
+It had a maximum drawdown during this period of 33.69%.
+Click here to see the Historical Performance of the CrystalBull Matador™